 Buckinghamshire Record Office's collections cover Buckinghamshire, including parts of the county now in Berkshire and Milton Keynes.
+It is based in County Hall, Walton Street, Aylesbury.
 Their aim is to preserve and collect documents relating to the area and to promote their use, serving educational, recreational, cultural and administrative needs.

-Their resources come from a broad range of organisations and include census returns, microfilmed parish registers, local newspapers, maps and wills.
+Their resources come from a broad range of organisations and private individuals and include census returns, maps, microfilmed parish registers, local newspapers, maps and approximately 35000 wills.

-Whether you wish to study your family history, research the history of a house or discover more about your local area, you will find the documents held of use.
+Whether you wish to study your family history, conduct research for a school, college or university assignment, research the history of a house or discover more about your local area, you will find the documents held of use.
 The knowledgeable and helpful staff are always on hand to help should you require assistance.

 Many resources are available online, which include 1872 Beer House List, licensed marriages in the Archdeaconry of Buckingham, school admission registers and SWOP, which is a list of historical images of High Wycombe and the surrounding area.